 How do I prepare for law school?

 Law schools require a baccalaureate degree.
 They do not require a specific undergraduate major, but do seek students who are broadly educated with strong skills in reading, writing, and critical thinking.
-Admission is extremely selective based primarily on GPA, LSAT scores, a personal statement and letters of recommendation.
+Admission is extremely selective and based primarily on GPA, LSAT (Law School Admission Test) scores, a personal statement, and letters of recommendation.

-Students interested in issues of law and social justice are encouraged to learn more about Fairhaven College’s Law, Diversity and Justice concentration.
-All WWU students may take Fairhaven classes such as American Legal System or Court Watch (but Fairhaven students get first priority).
-See the Center for Law, Diversity and Justice Web site for more information at http://www.wwu.edu/cldj/.
+Students interested in issues of law and social justice are encouraged to learn more about Fairhaven College’s Law, Diversity and Justice (LDJ) concentration and minor.
+All WWU students may take Fairhaven classes such as American Legal System, International Human Rights, or Advanced Topics in Law (topics include Criminal Law and Mock Trial).
+See the Center for Law, Diversity and Justice Website for more information at https://fairhaven.wwu.edu/center-law-diversity-and-justice.

 What should I major in to gain acceptance to law school?

-Law schools want students who have strong oral and written communication skills; a broad understanding of economic, political and social institutions; and well-developed objective and critical thinking skills.
+Law schools want students who have strong oral and written communications skills; a broad understanding of economic, political, and social institutions; and well-developed objective and critical thinking skills.
 No particular major is required.
 Western offers a variety of majors and minors that will develop these skills.
 The General University Requirements (GUR) will also aid students in gaining competence in such skills.

 - Complete prerequisites for the major and declare your major.